mayasarena/colour-shift/README.md

 python3 color-shift.py
 ```

-Color shift is composed of only one python file, making it easy to use.
+Colour shift is composed of only one python file, making it easy to use.
 - The only things that must be changed in the code are the number of clusters desired and the destination/source images.
 - TODO: accept command line args